openlegend/core-rules/README.md

 Click [Here](https://github.com/openlegend/core-rules/commits/master) to see changes in more detail.

+#### 2017 / 05 / 09
+-   `Scrying` bane renamed to `Spying` for multi-genre friendliness (scrying is inherently magical).
+-   `Heal` no longer has `Alteration` as a prerequisite attribute.
+Don't panic, you can still use the `Regeneration` boon, which is more in line with what healing does. `Alteration` allows access to an overly large array of boons.

 #### 2017 / 05 / 04
 -   `Banes` for weapons now allow the listed banes to be invoked even if the attacking attribute could not normally invoke it.
 The attacking attribute is used to determine power level.
 -   `Baneful` property WL modifier is now dynamic and allows the chosen bane to be invoked even if neither the item, nor wielder can invoke it.
 The attacking attribute is used to determine power level.